 Teaching Assistant Positions.
 Teaching assistant (TA) positions are often available for classes taught by GGG faculty members through their home departments.
-The GGG

-Graduate Program Coordinator has TA applications for the group's home department: Landscape Architecture.
-The TA application is also available online at http://ggg.ucdavis.edu.
+The GGG Graduate Program Coordinator has TA applications for the group's home department: Landscape Architecture.
 Graduate students may apply for TA positions in any department on campus.
 Please contact faculty in charge of teaching particular courses or the management officer of each department to learn of teaching assistant opportunities.
 Apply early, preferably between December and May the prior year.
 Application forms for Teaching Assistantships should be submitted to the Department or Graduate Group offering the course on which the student wishes to assist.
 TA positions of 25% or greater time carry an in-state fee waiver.
-A partial listing of available positions and contact information is available at the Graduate Studies website at http://gsintra.ucdavis.edu/listappt/

 Graduate Student Researcher.
 Individual faculty members fund graduate student researcher (GSR) positions.
 Faculty in your area of interest should be contacted to discover opportunities.
-GSR positions of 25% or greater time carry an in-state fee waiver and non resident tuition waiver.
+GSR positions of 25% or greater time carry an in-state tuition waiver and non-resident supplemental tuition waiver.

 Work-Study.
 The Geography Graduate Group has a limited number of 25% time work-study positions each year.
 Eligibility for these grants is related to individual income.
 Work-study grants are used to match funding from other employment on the campus, usually graduate student researchers.
-A 25% work-study GSR appointment includes full remission of in-state fees for the quarter the appointment is held.
+A 25% work-study GSR appointment includes full remission of in-state tuition for the quarter the appointment is held.
 Deadlines and procedures for applying for work-study are available from the Graduate Program Coordinator.
+You must file a FAFSA by March 1 each year to determine eligibility.

-GGG Block Grants.
-Graduate Studies allocates the GGG a block grant award to help fund students.
-This past year, this award was for \$129,000 and split competitively between 19 new and 73 continuing students based on academic performance.
-The GGG issues a call for block grant applications in the winter quarter, and the Awards Committee makes recommendations to the Chairperson on these awards.
-Awards may be used towards fees or as stipends.
+Geography Graduate Group Fellowships (aka GGG Block Grants).
+Graduate Studies allocates the GGG Fellowship awards to help fund students.
+The GGG issues a call for Geography Graduate Group Fellowships (aka Block Grants) in the fall quarter, and the Awards Committee makes recommendations to the Chairperson on these awards.
+Awards may be used towards fees, non-resident tuition or stipends.